anhhoang1402/Recommender-System-Research/README.md

 * First read in data

-* For UU-CF: Run Simu command to produce a similarity matrix, click WP(Write Pearson) or WD (Write Distance) if it's the first time you run the program or you want to produce a new similarity matrix with different parameter values otherwise run RP (Read Pearson) or RD (read distance) command to read in the similarity matrix, and run RECS to output recommendations
+* For UU-CF: Run Simu command to produce a similarity matrix, click WP(Write Pearson) or WD (Write Distance) if it's the first time you run the program or you want to produce a new similarity matrix with different parameter values; otherwise, run RP (Read Pearson) or RD (read distance) command to read in the similarity matrix, and run RECS to output recommendations

 * For II-CF: Run Sim command to produce a similarity matrix, click WP(Write Pearson) or WD (Write Distance) if it's the first time you run the program or you want to produce a new similarity matrix with different parameter values; otherwise, run RP (Read Pearson) or RD (Read Distance) command to read in the similarity matrix, and run RECS to output recommendations